Arielle Prepetit: Life and career

-Prepetit played a leading role in the 2022 short film Plant Parenthood and later appeared in another short film, Anemoia, which was screened at the 2024 Nashville Film Festival.
 Prepetit also played Michelle in the 2023 comedy film About My Father.
 She also appeared in several television series, including BMF and Found, in addition to films such as The System (2022), Haunted Mansion (2023), Freedom Hair (2024) and Sketch (2024).
 Prepetit also played Kendra Reed in the 2024 movie Bull Street, and also played Candace in the short film The Last Black Dinosaur (2024).
 The actress has also been in various commercials, including advertisements for Home Depot, Camping World, Terra Chips and others.
+She was also in the ensemble of the cast of Legally Blonde: The Musical, which ran in May 2024.

 In October 2024, it was announced that Prepetit had joined the ensemble cast of the then-upcoming CBS soap opera Beyond the Gates as civil attorney Naomi Hamilton Hawthorne.
 It was the first African-American daytime soap opera in 34 years and debuted on February 24, 2025.
 Prepetit received overwhelming positive support from viewers who were happy to be able to start watching a soap opera from the beginning and she enjoyed working with Karla Mosley, who portrays Naomi's mother Dani Dupree.
 Prepetit had grown up watching soap operas with her grandmother and thus knew Mosley from other soaps.
-Prepetit said that she enjoyed working on the soap and that the cast there love each other.
-Prepetit revealed in an interview that her family watch the soap, which she was happy about, and joked that her mother was proud of her for playing an attorney.
+Prepetit revealed in an interview that her family watch the soap and that her mother was proud of her for playing an attorney.
 Discussing Beyond the Gates, Michael Fairman opined that Prepetit "has a strength to her performances which are refreshing to watch".
 CBS News said that Prepetit was having her "breakout moment" on the soap.

 Personal life

 Prepetit is from Orlando, Florida.
 Prepetit is part of the LGBTQ+ community and has been dating singer and actress Rachel Jarrard since 2023.
-Prepetit's household used to primarily watch soap operas General Hospital and The Bold and the Beautiful, and Prepetit revealed that whilst her grandmother could not speak English, she was able to tell her granddaughter what was happening in all the soap operas.
+Prepetit's household used to primarily watch soap operas General Hospital and The Bold and the Beautiful, including her grandmother, who could not speak English.
 Prepetit can speak Haitian Creole.